ADMI2023/ADMI23/README.md

 ## Preprocessing each dataset
 0. Enter the "Code" folder

-1. For get Beijing18 dataset:
+1. To get the Beijing18 dataset:
 ```
 python loadBeijing18Dataset.py
 ```

-2. For get UrbanTraffic dataset:
+2. To get UrbanTraffic dataset:
 ```
 python loadUrbanTrafficDataset.py
 ```
-3. For get PhysioNet12 dataset:
+3. To get the PhysioNet12 dataset:
 ```
 python loadPhysioNet12Dataset.py
 ```